meforce/holla/README.md

 ### Linux

 You can download the Linux builds for Holla here.
 Hopefully Yaani will have a Flatpak version and possibly an RPM build in the near future.<br>
-Unfortunately, the Linux versions went undetected due to the lack of hardware.
-(Report bugs and issues to us.)

 **Ubuntu, Debian ve Debian derivatives**